 I’m going to be totally real with you.

-There’s only ONE way to guarantee you’ll be able to sing better high notes.
+There’s only ONE way to guarantee you’ll be able to get better with high notes.

-Consider it if you’re serious about improving your vocal range and hitting those high notes.
+Consider it if you’re serious about improving your range and hitting those highs.

-The Sure Fire Way To Improve Your High Notes
+The Sure Fire Way To Improve Your High Sounds

-Before you begin exercises to help you sing high notes easily, you need to understand what your chest voice and your head voice are.
+Before you begin exercises to help you hit that height easily, you need to understand what using your chest and your head means.

 A proper balance of the two creates a high pitched note in your vocal chords.

-The head voice would be the voice you can hear if you compress the chest and try to create a voice between your vocal chords and mouth.
+This would be the sounds you can hear if you compress the chest and try to create a sound between your vocal chords and mouth.

 Why Does That Matter?

-You will begin to understand these better when you begin singing, but for now you should know that you sing your higher notes from your chest voice.
+You will begin to understand these better when you begin singing, but for now you should know that you get to your higher notes from your chest.

-The best way to practice singing high notes is to sing Staccato scales.
+The best way to practice these is to use Staccato scales.

-Staccato is singing set of disconnected notes broken down into each note being sung separately, almost like singing “Do Re Mi…” short and fast.
+Staccato is singing set of disconnected notes broken down into each note being sung separately, almost like saying “Do Re Mi…” short and fast.

 If the notes are sung in a long and continuous manner, it is called a Legato.